-Intended outcome Success criteria Children to be in line with age related expectations and/or Children will achieve make good/accelerated progress.
-ARE/GD.
-The gap closes for pupils eligible for Pupil Premium.
+Intended outcome Success criteria Children to be in line with age related expectations and/or make good/accelerated progress.
+Children will achieve ARE The gap closes for pupils eligible for Pupil Premium.
 How this will be measured: Termly assessments/Pupil Progress meetings.
-Children show good application to their learning resulting in Children show good expected and accelerated progress. behaviour for learning.
+Children show good application to their learning resulting in expected and accelerated progress.
+Children show good behaviour for learning.
 Children make How this will be measured: Observations, monitoring of interventions. expected/accelerated progress.
 Data is in line with national figures for attendance and Attendance is at least 96% persistent absence.
-DA made can be lest in line a with Children attend regularly and are on time.
+Children attend regularly and are on time.
 PA reduces to be in line with national figures.
 How this will be measured: Attendance data, attendance reports.
-Children have experiences beyond the school day - children Children have the are VIPs for clubs, tournaments, residential visits and special opportunity to experience a events. range of sporting events, visits and clubs.
+Children have experiences beyond the school day - children Children have the are VIPs for clubs, tournaments, residential visits, music opportunity to experience a lessons and special events. range of sporting events, visits and clubs.
 How this will be measured: Reviews of clubs, feedback from children.